trampgeek/moodle-qtype_coderunner/Readme.md

         (((a/(a-d))-(c/b))+(d+(((d/c)/d)*(c+a))))

+1. The [TwigFiddle web site](http://twigfiddle.com) is useful for debugging Twig code in your template parameters.
+   You can enter your template parameter field, click Run, and see the resulting JSON.
+Alternatively, you can set up a trivial question that simply prints the values of the QUESTION.parameters Twig variable.
+For example (in Python)

+        print("""{{QUESTION.parameters}}""")

 ## Grading with templates

 Grading of student submissions can be problematic in some situations.
 For example, you may need to
 ask a question where many different valid program outputs are possible, and the